mindsdb/mindsdb/mindsdb/integrations/handlers/confluence_handler/README.md

 ## Confluence

-Confluence is a collaborative documentation tool,it can be used to host Wiki pages.
+Confluence is a collaborative documentation tool, it can be used to host Wiki pages.
 In this handler,python client of api is used and more information about this python client can be found (here)[https://pypi.org/project/atlassian-python-api/]

 ## Confluence Handler Initialization